0112shpark/HTML-CSS-study/css/readme.md

-##Using external style sheet for comfort.
+## Using external style sheet for comfort